Min (South Korean singer): Early life

 Min was born in Seoul, South Korea on June 21, 1991.
-At a young age she took part in BoBoBo (the Korean equivalent of Sesame Street), as part of the duo called Eolleong Ddungddang.
+At a young age she participated in BoBoBo (the Korean equivalent of Sesame Street), as part of the duo called Eolleong Ddungddang.
 At 13 years old, she and Girls' Generation member Hyoyeon formed a dance duo called Little Winners.
 Min auditioned for JYP Entertainment when she was in the 6th grade.
 After a year of training, she was sent to the U.S. to prepare for a U.S. debut, and studied at the Repertory Company High School for Theatre Arts in Manhattan, New York City.

 Career

 For Min's U.S. debut, Park Jin-young teamed up with Lil Jon in the production of her album.
 She released three solo singles in 2007 and 2008: Dance Like This, Go Ahead and Boyfriend.

 Miss A

 Min marked her official debut in South Korea as part of the four-member girl group Miss A on July 1, 2010 with the release of the single Bad Girl Good Girl from their debut EP Bad But Good.
 It remains their most renowned and successful song to date.
-In November 2017, it was reported that Min has departed from the group as her contract with JYP Entertainment has come to an end.
+In November 2017, it was reported that Min had departed from the group as her contract with JYP Entertainment had come to an end.